About

 Trail Hub

-The Trail Hub is the UK MTB Trail Alliance’s knowledge sharing platform.
-It’s launched with over 200 users from trail associations, informal trail groups and bike parks.
-Its Library contains everything from guides to funding, safeguarding, training, planning permission for trails, landowners’ liability, trail advocacy case studies, academic research and a host of other resources.
+The Trail Hub is the UK MTB Trail Alliance’s knowledge sharing platform, with over 400 users from trail associations, informal trail groups, bike parks and other groups making a positive impact through trails.
+Its library contains everything from guides to funding, safeguarding, training, planning permission, landowner liability, trail advocacy case studies, academic research and a host of other resources.

-There’s lots of discussion developing on the Trail Hub too, from how to map your trails, First Aid provision at bike parks, dedicated ebike climbs to favourite trail tools.
-The idea is if members have questions that other members might be able to help answer, they get on the Trail Hub and ask!
+There’s lots of discussion on the Trail Hub too, from how to map your trails, First Aid provision at bike parks, to dedicated ebike climbs and favourite trail tools.
+It’s a place to ask questions, where the community helps with answers.
+Get on the Trail Hub and ask!

-If you'd like access to the Trail Hub, please sumbit your details below:
+If you'd like access to the Trail Hub, please submit your details below: